How much should you pay a babysitter? It depends on where you live

-When you find a great, affordable babysitter, you do whatever you can to make her (or him) happy.
+When you find a great, affordable babysitter, you do whatever you can to make them happy.
 And you keep that sitter a bit of secret around other moms lest they be stolen out from under you.

 But they will move on eventually and leave you to search for a new sitter, all the while wondering what the going rate is for babysitters nowadays?
 You don't want to squander all your date-night money, but you don't want word to spread among the sitter community that you're (gasp) miserly.